 I found that the Black characters in books from the Conscious Kid website were portrayed in a positive and empowered light, and the books’ contents were aligned with the mission.
 They also revealed a host of sociopolitical themes.
 These themes were: the importance of family and parent/child relationships; perseverance to overcome adversity; fighting for equality and civil rights; the importance of church and spirituality; growing up and coming of age; the prevalence of mental health issues; the importance of education; and working class struggles.
 These books provided a microcosm of Black life in America.
 I also used a rubric adapted from literacy researchers to determine whether or not the books were of high quality (Hefflin & Barksdale-Ladd, 2001).
 I concluded that these selections are high quality culturally conscious books that would make an appropriate addition to a classroom library.

 Keywords: Black males, critical content analysis, elementary students, multicultural education, multicultural literature, reading, windows and mirrors

 Harris, Wendy, "The Missing Mirror: A Critical Content Analysis of Multicultural Children's Literature with Black Male Characters" (2019).
-Doctor of Education in Educational Leadership for Learning Dissertations.
+Doctor of Education in Educational Leadership Dissertations.
 23.